marekmurawski/csv_import/readme.md

    - **character encoding** _(like WINDOWS-1252, ISO-8859-2, etc.)_
    - imported file **locale** _(like pl_PL, en_US, de_AT, etc.)_

+Adjusting those settings will most likely lead to valid table interpretation.
+If everything is OK you can import new pages and page parts.

+The plugin automatically assigns some columns values to Page properties.
+Columns which cannot become page properties can be added as page parts.
-If the first row of your table contains one of the following fields:
+If your table contains one of the following columns:

 - slug - **required** _(and only rows with unique slugs will be imported)_
 - title